cs573-19s/01-ghd3/README.md

 Technical Achievement Description
 ---
-All the nodes, links and polygons, i.e. rader chart, are drawn based on the JSON data, which could be modified easily and could be linked to a database.
+All the nodes, links and polygons, i.e. radar chart, are drawn based on the JSON data, which could be modified easily and could be linked to a database.
 Hover effects and click effects are built in this project.
+When the user mouse over the circle, the corresponding circle will change color and size.
+And when the user click the circle, the Github attributes will be presented on the radar chart.

 Design Achievement Description
 ---